braze-inc/braze-docs/_docs/_help/release_notes/2020/april.md

 For access to the new simplified Facebook Audience Export steps, check out our documentation [here]({{site.baseurl}}/partners/facebook/).

-## Content block and email template api updates
+## Content Block and email template API updates

 The [template/email/list]({{site.baseurl}}/api/endpoints/templates/email_templates/get_list_email_templates/) and [content_block/list]({{site.baseurl}}/api/endpoints/templates/content_blocks_templates/get_list_email_content_blocks/) API endpoints have been updated to include a new `tags` field.
 This field will list as an array, any tags that apply to the current block or email template.